redhat-developer/odo/docs/website/docs/command-reference/dev.md

  - Forwarding from 127.0.0.1:40001 -> 3000

-Watching for changes in the current directory /Users/user/nodejs Press Ctrl+c to exit `odo dev` and delete resources from the cluster
+Watching for changes in the current directory /Users/user/nodejs

+[Ctrl+c] - Exit and delete resources from the cluster
+     [p] - Manually sync / push files to the cluster
 ```

 In the above example, three things have happened: